Samastic/Rechess/README.md

 ----------rewrite chess constructor so the teams are flipped (moron)
 - king everythinng (VERY IN PROGRESS);
 	* hardCheck()
-		- 1. check how many pieces are checking king
+		- 1. 👍check how many pieces are checking king
 		- 2. find all spaces that are inbetween the king and the attacking pieces
 		- 3. put all the spaces from 2. and the spaces the king can move to into an array
 		- 4. if 3. array size = 0, checkmate